computaria/Tardis/README.md

 > Isn't creating a class on the fly expensive and slow?

-Yes, although not as slow as you might thing and it is only a once in a time operation.
+Yes, although not as slow as you might think and it is only a once in a time operation.

 > How are you sure of what cache key to retrieve?